What is the Best China Travel Guide Book 2020?

 - Fodor’s guides are only updated once every 2 years or so, which means that the information can easily be updated.

 According to Frommers, “the best trips start here”.
-This is another medium-sized book similar to Fodor’s.
-Unlike Fodor’s, however, I like the fact that Frommers China offers a Kindle ebook edition of the travel guide.
-Also available from Frommer’s: Frommer’s Beijing, Shanghai and Hong Kong city guides.
+This is another medium-sized book similar to Fodor’s, and just like Fodor’s, Frommers China does not offer an ebook option.

 - Easy-to-read pages with bigger fonts